akrowbat/earmark/README.md

 Earmark is a command line program to edit audio file metadata.
 I tried a few programs that were out there that do this, but I didn't like any of them.
 So I decided to write my own.
 Its main usefulness is if you're running a headless media server like Ampache, Jellyfin, or something.
 It is essentially a command line interface to access the functions from the [TagLib](http://taglib.org/) C++ library.
 Earmark is extremely barebones right now, and I don't recommend running it until I improve it substantially.
 It doesn't yet do any filetype verification, so if you have a file with a wrong extension, it may corrupt that file.

 # Build
 To build earmark, you'll need to [build TagLib](https://github.com/taglib/taglib/blob/master/INSTALL.md) and install it.
-TagLib depends on zlib and utfcpp (the zlib1g-dev and libutfcpp-dev packages on Debian derivatives).
-You'll also need to install the [cxxopts](https://github.com/jarro2783/cxxopts) headers into your include directory.
+TagLib depends on zlib and utfcpp (the `zlib1g-dev` and `libutfcpp-dev` packages on Debian derivatives).
+You'll also need to install the [cxxopts](https://github.com/jarro2783/cxxopts) headers into your include directory (you just need the include/cxxopts.hpp file).

 After you clone the repository, run this to build the project: `cd earmark; mkdir build; cd build; cmake ..; make`